chipcullen/chipcullen_com_hugo/content/post/making-multiple-content-types-in-gatsby.md

 You will now need to update your `gatsby-node.js` file, also found in your project root.

-Here is wha the whole thing will look like (I will explain more after):
+Here is what the whole thing will look like (I will explain more after):

 ```javascript
 const _ = require("lodash");